Azure/azure-powershell/src/Sql/Sql/help/Get-AzSqlInstanceDatabaseGeoBackup.md

 ```

 ## DESCRIPTION
-**Get-AzSqlInstanceDatabaseGeoBackup** cmdlet gets one or more Azure SQL databases redundant backups from an Azure SQL Database Managed Instance.
+The **Get-AzSqlInstanceDatabaseGeoBackup** cmdlet gets one or more Azure SQL databases redundant backups from an Azure SQL Database Managed Instance.

 ## EXAMPLES

-### Example 1:Get all database redundant backups on a instance
+### Example 1: Get all database redundant backups on a instance
 ```
 PS C:\>Get-AzSqlInstanceDatabaseGeoBackup -InstanceName "managedInstance1" -ResourceGroupName "resourcegroup01"
 ResourceGroupName        : resourcegroup01
 ManagedInstanceName      : managedInstance1